 Have you ever stopped to think why this is happening?
 Why does it work at Walmart and not at the hospital?

-The FDA has accredited 4 agencies, from which medical device labelers can select to register new UDI.
+Not one – four.
+The FDA has accredited 4 agencies from which medical device labelers can select to register new UDI.
 Adding universal product numbers to medical devices helps everyone in the supply chain—manufacturers, distributors, and customers—better manage and track products The Global Unique Device Identification Database (GUDID) is a database administered by the FDA that will serve as a reference catalog for every device with a unique device identifier (UDI).
-GUDID contains ONLY the device identifier (DI) portion of the UDI, which serves as the key to obtain device information in the database.
+GUDID contains ONLY the device identifier (DI) portion of the UDI, which serves as the key to obtaining device information in the database.
 While GUDID does not include production identifiers (PIs), GUDID contains PI flags to indicate which PI attributes are in the UDI.

 Items are aging, new suppliers are added, and as a result, the maintenance of the item master becomes one of the biggest problems of the hospital, an issue that has financial and clinical implications.
 The medical staff will rightly claim that even if they adhere to the report usage of each item, and even if they will be trained on the sophisticated logistics software, the software sometimes simply does not recognize the item in the operating room.